About Global Classroom

 YMCA of Greater New York | Girls Preparatory Charter School of the Bronx | Girls Preparatory Charter School of the Lower East Side | Grand Street Settlement | PS 183 | Pioneer Academy PS 307 | Harlem Education Activities Fund |

-Global Classroom designs each partner school program with their needs in mind.
-Our team works with partner administration and educators with intentionality to identify lesson plans that their students will not only benefit from but enjoy.
+Global Classroom designs each partner school’s program with their needs in mind.
+Our team works with partner administration and educators with intentionality to identify lesson plans that their students will benefit from and enjoy.

-Students investigate the meaning of “culture,” explore their personal cultures, and various cultures from around the world.
+Students investigate the meaning of “culture” by exploring their personal cultures and various cultures around the world.
 Global Guides focus their workshops on different cultural topics, such as religion, the arts, games, traditions, and food, as well as their historical origins.
-Students participate in hands-on activities, such as playing traditional games, learning songs and dances, creating art projects and tasting cultural foods.
+Students participate in hands-on activities, such as playing traditional games, learning songs and dances, creating art projects, and tasting cultural foods.
 The program culminates with final projects, in which students explore cultural topics of interest using the arts, literacy and/or digital media.

 Students investigate what it means to be a global citizen in their own community and around the world.
 Global Guides lead workshops on various global issues, exploring topics such as climate action, Sustainable Development Goals, justice around the world, and unpacking discrimination.
 Students learn about various global challenges and possible solutions, exploring how these issues are connected on a local, national, and global scale.
-By participating in stimulating solution-oriented activities and a final project, students are inspired to become active global citizens and create change in their community and the world.
+By participating in stimulating solution-oriented activities and a final project, students are inspired to become active global citizens and create change in their local and global community.